jimmoffitt/developer_advocate.blog/ProfileLocations.md

 This version is not that bad in terms of length or complexity, but it potentially has serious drawbacks.

 It required extra research to determine what other states have a town called Louisville.
 This rule does not cover the other six states with a Louisville.
 For our use-case we didn't think this was a big deal since these were smaller towns and this Louisville flood occurred back in 2009 when Twitter was in its relative infancy.
-Based on the results we saw it seems that these assumptions were reasonable.
+Based on the results [Part 3] (http://blog.gnip.com/tweeting-in-the-rain-part-3/) we saw it seems that these assumptions were reasonable.
 However, as the use of social networks grows the assumption of not much usage in certain areas becomes less safe.
 Fortunately there is an easier and more effective way to tackle this issue.

 Profile Location enrichments